-The new European Travel Information and Authorization System (ETIAS) is expected to come into effect in 2021.
+The new European Travel Information and Authorization System (ETIAS) is expected to come into effect in late 2022.
 From that moment, citizens of countries that can now travel to the Schengen area visa-free will need to obtain an ETIAS travel authorization in order to visit the Schengen territories, which include Italy.

 Although the new ETIAS application process is designed to be completed entirely online in minutes there are still some doubts that international travelers have when it comes to obtaining an ETIAS visa waiver for Europe.

 In an increasingly more globalized world, it’s not unusual to have dual citizenship for example.
 Many countries allow their citizens to hold two different passports at the same time.
 So what passport should you use to travel to Italy with an ETIAS, and do you need an ETIAS visa waiver in the first place if you already have dual citizenship?
 This page will answer these questions.

 Which Countries Accepted the Policy of Dual Citizenship?